This is a fansite. If you would like to visit Bindi's official site, please click on the image below:

-This is only a fan site.
+This is only a fansite.
 We do not have any connection with Bindi, her family, or their management.
+We are NOT Bindi Irwin!
 Graphics and banners were created by our admin team.
 Articles, including some of the items posted in our News, belong to their respective writers.
-Photographs are copyright their respective owners, and we do not claim ownership of them.
+Photographs are from news sources and/or press releases, and we do not claim ownership of them.
 If you have any questions, comments, or suggestions, please feel free to Contact Us.

 VEGAS VISIT BY FAMILY OF 'CROCODILE HUNTER' TRIGGERS ZOO SPECULATION